cumundi/pulumi-refactoring-aliases/article/index.md

 In the previous step, I copied the code for the Gitlab repository from our first customer to our second customer.
 In this step, we will resolve this duplication issue.
 Along with it, we will make sure that customer projects can conditionally create the Google infrastructure needed.

-I introduce a `ComponentResource` subclass which encapsulates all this, moving the @Ringo: something missing?
+I introduce a `ComponentResource` subclass which encapsulates all this, moving the code for the individual resources into the customer resource class.
+As we set up Google Cloud resources for some of our customers, we create a Google Cloud project and related resources only when required.
+We can use a regular Typescript `if` conditional for this.

 ```ts
 import * as pulumi from "@pulumi/pulumi";